How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Q: How much does AI proposal writing software cost for a small law or accounting firm?

 A: Entry-level tools range from free (Claude/ChatGPT for drafting) to $65–$150/month per user for purpose-built proposal platforms.
-Ignition, the most-used accounting proposal tool, starts at $65/month for solo practitioners.
-PandaDoc starts at $19/user/month for basic e-signature + templates.
-Enterprise RFP tools (Loopio, RFPIO) run $500–$1,500+/month and are designed for firms with dedicated BD staff.
-Most 5–20 person firms start with Claude or ChatGPT + templates and upgrade to a purpose-built tool only when volume justifies it.
+Ignition starts at $65/month for solo practitioners.
+PandaDoc starts at $19/user/month.
+Enterprise RFP tools run $500–$1,500+/month.
+Most 5–20 person firms start with Claude or ChatGPT + templates and upgrade when volume justifies it.

 Q: Can AI write a whole proposal, or just a first draft?